saviogl/sails-hook-jwt-auth/README.md

 }
 ```

+The POST response:

+If account activation feature is disabled, the reponse will be the same as the POST /login.
+If it's enabled you will set the response as you want in the `sendAccountActivationEmail` function.

+## /activate/:token
 ### Account Activation
 This feature is off by default and to enable it you must override the `requireAccountActivation` configuration and implement the function `sendAccountActivationEmail`: